 But it was college that may have been more key.
 This time it was his choice of where he wanted to go, and it was an expensive one.
 Steve Jobs insisted on going to Reed College in Portland, Oregon, and he insisted on it despite the fees being difficult for his family.

-However, in what may have been an early example of his total determination on one route, followed by an about-face, and insistence on a different idea, Jobs dropped out of Reed College.
+However, in what may have been an early example of his total determination on one route, followed by an about-face, and insistence on a different idea, Jobs then dropped out of Reed College.

-He later said that it was in part because of the financial strain on his family, that he hadn't felt right making them spend all their money.
+He later said that this was in part because of the financial strain on his family, that he hadn't felt right making them spend all their money.
 But it was also because he didn't like the classes.

 Nature and nurture